 Easton Farmers' Market

-Located in Easton’s Centre Square in Lehigh Valley since 1752, the Easton Farmers’ Market is America’s oldest, continuous open-air market.
+The Easton Farmers’ Market is America’s oldest, continuous open-air market and this season.
 It’s an opportunity to meet the farmers, food artisans and specialty product makers who continue the long tradition of commerce in downtown Easton.
+Please visit https://eastonfarmersmarket.com/market-safety-protocols/ for further details regarding schedule, safety protocols, vendors, etc.

 The market features more than 30 vendors selling locally grown produce, pasture-raised meat and eggs, artisan cheese, fresh bread and baked goods, prepared foods, local wine, honey and more.
 Browse what’s in season here.
 In addition, The Easton Farmers’ Market has live music, market chef demos, kids’ activities and hosts more than a dozen festivals, including the famous PA BaconFest in November.
 For a full list of special Saturday happenings and releases, click here for the calendar of events.
 Debit & EBT cards accepted.